How to Use Proxies with Python Requests

 Why Use Proxies with Python Requests

-• Privacy: Mask your IP address and location.
+- Privacy: Conceal your actual IP address and geographic location

-• Scalability: Distribute requests to avoid rate limiting.
+- Scalability: Distribute requests across multiple addresses to prevent rate limiting

 Installing the requests Library